dtbinh/cs559_project/README.md

   * This is a skybox, which loads 6 different textures, and the mesh is a sphere.
 6. Bird:
   * The bird flies in the sky around the island.
 And it's wing waves periodically.
-7. Framebuffer:
+7. The debugging tool (using Framebuffer):
-  * The multi-pass rendering is not easy to debug, so I make a debuging tool which is also a framebuffer.
+  * The multi-pass rendering is not easy to debug, so I make a debuging feature using framebuffer.
-  * This can draw other's object drawcall into the framebffer and present it in
-  * the sub-region of the window for debugging.
+  * The debugging tool draw object's drawcall in the framebffer and show it in the sub-region of the window.
-  * This supports three types: Color buffer, Depth buffer and Stencil Buffer.
+  * This supports three types of buffer: Color buffer, Depth buffer and Stencil Buffer.
 8. Framework:
-  * I decide to write a framework using the modern OpenGL language, mostly are
+  * The project is implemented by C++ and modern OpenGL language, i.e. OpenGLES 3.0.
-  * OpenGLES 3.0.
-This framework can be easily porting to mobile platform, and other embedded system.
+  * The project can be easily porting to other platform such as mobile device or embedded system.

 #### Rrefence:
   1. https://www.khronos.org/opengles/sdk/docs/man3/